 - To delete Set 3, click on the x in the upper right corner of the tab.
 An alert message will appear.
-Click Delete to continue.
+Click Delete or Cancel.

-- To delete Set 2, click on the x in the upper right corner of the Set 2 tab.
+- To delete Set 2, click on the x in the upper right corner of the tab.
 A different alert message will appear.
 Deleting all performance levels will NOT delete Set 1.

-You may choose to create your own performance levels by percentage or by cut points instead of using an existing template, or to modify an existing template.
+You may choose to create your own performance levels by percentage instead of using an existing template, or to modify an existing template.